 Make sure that the custom QR code you have created is still readable by testing, testing, testing.

-If you are using QR Code KIT, our system will tell you at every step whether the QR code can be still scanned efficiently.
+If you are using QR Code KIT, our system will tell you at every step whether the QR code can still be scanned efficiently.

 Dynamic QR code campaign examples and inspiration